infratographer/community/meetings/2023/05/community-meeting.20230518.md

 #### Interfaces

+We are going to be using `@interfaceObject` to add functions to interfaces.
+This works really well in the testing, but we did find one important gotcha.
+A subgraph that defines an `@interfaceObject` can not implement any objects that implement that interface.

+Meaning tenant-api can't declare that a tenant has a parent resource owner since tenant implements resource owner.

 #### Examples

   * [ ] Make an example API that will show how an `example` node is added to the graph.